collectivemass/BUUG_ParticleGame_1/README.md

-# BUUG_ParticleGame_1
-Bend Unity User Group particle game source
+# Bend Unity User Group: Particle Game Part 1
+IIn this game we are going to learn the awesome Unity particle system and then build a simple game to show it can be used.
+All assets are not intended for resale or reuse in any public or commercial way without express permission.